 It is advised that you speak to a doctor or nutritionist before restricting calories if you believe it might be a problem for you.
 Worst case scenario, you can try following the diet for a day.
 If you feel okay, you can try it for a second, and a third.
 The fourth day of lesser calorie restriction might be enough to replenish your energy and restore carbohydrates in your body.

-Because there hasn’t been any research done on this diet, it’s impossible to say how it will affect everyone personally.
+Because there hasn’t been any research done on this 3 day diet, it’s impossible to say how it will affect everyone personally.
 It may help you lose those extra pounds you’ve been fighting for months.
 It might not.
 If you feel safe trying it, and you’re willing to follow the diet down to the vanilla ice cream, there’s really no reason why giving it a go is a bad idea.
 Do it because you want to try something different, not because of its promises.
 And let us know how it works out for you!
 We’d love to hear about your 3 day military diet reviews in the comment section.